Ardrasal/GeoData-Django/README.md

     Solution:  I commented out all of the management command and ran this:  LatLong.objects.all().delete()

+7) Problem:   .../python3.7/site-packages/django/db/models/fields/__init__.py", line 1559, in to_python
+    params={'value': value},
+django.core.exceptions.ValidationError: ["'' value must be a decimal number."]

+    Tried: Looking through the cvs, I can see that some of the lat/long values are whole numbers.
+Checking to see if that is throwing error, and revisiting float vs decimal fields for model.

+    Solution: try:
+                    LatLong.objects.create(latitude=row['latitude'], longitude=row['longitude'])
+                except ValidationError:
+                    pass

 STEPS to Solve the Code Challenge:

 1) Set up Repo on GitHub DONE